Talent Sourcer vs. Recruiter: What’s the Difference?

 Prospective for sourcer and recruiter: where and how to move on

+Sourcing and recruitment are two critical components of the talent acquisition process within an organization.
 There are many ways for sourcers and recruiters to move on in their careers.
 It all depends on their skills, experience, and preferences.
 The difference is that sourcers first career leap is to become a recruitment specialist.
 Then they might want to specialize in one particular area, move into management positions or even start their own business.

 Sourcers who want to become recruitment specialists must develop communication and interpersonal skills.
 They should also be familiar with different recruiting software and tools.